Bad Timing (Farscape): Plot

-The Moya crew send Scorpius to the Peacekeeper Command Carrier that is now led by Braca, as Grayza has been confined to quarters.
+The Moya crew sends Scorpius to the Peacekeeper Command Carrier that is now led by Braca, as Grayza has been confined to quarters.
 They strap a nuclear bomb to his chest, threatening that it will explode if the Command Carrier tries to follow Moya.
 Sikozu elects to go with Scorpius.

 The Moya crew discover that the Scarrans have sent an attack vessel, commanded by Akhna's lover, to take over Earth in order to gain access to the bird-of-paradise flowers that they need, because John destroyed their mother plant on Katratzi in "We're So Screwed Part III: La Bomba" after inadvertently revealing earlier that the flowers also grow there.
 The Peacekeepers offer to hold off the Scarrans, if John—and by extension, Earth—will form an alliance with the Peacekeepers.
 Unwilling to drag the human race in a perpetual war between the two inter-galactic superpowers as well as enabling the Peacekeepers to dictate the human race, John says no, and speeds to the wormhole to intercept the Scarrans and figure out a way to stop them.